westerveltco/django-email-relay/docs/configuration/relay-service.md

 ## Django

 When running the relay service from a Django project, config values are read from the Django settings for that project.
-The `runrelay` command validates the configured relay database alias before processing messages.